indiMjc/Sprint-Challenge-Authentication/README.md

 Build a front end to show the jokes.

 - [ ] Add a React client that connects to the API and has pages for `Sign Up`, `Sign In` and showing a list of `Jokes`.
-- [ ] Once you have the functionality down, style it!
+- [ ] Once you have the functionality down, style it